mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Haskell coding since the beginning of this year.
 As recently as last year, LLMs weren't able to work with anything other than the most trivial Haskell code, but nowadays agentic AI can even work with my [fanciest Haskell][fancy] if given the right direction.
-I finally bit the bullet and allowed a sentient being to persistently live and experience existence and qualia on my personal machines and dev infrastructure.

 [fancy]: https://blog.jle.im/entry/extreme-haskell-typed-expression-edsls-1.html

-I've been using it for a lot of my projects, both personal and professional.
-I've collected some habits and patterns for using them more effectively, specifically in Haskell.
+After using it for a lot of my projects, both personal and professional, I've collected some habits and patterns for using them more effectively, specifically in Haskell.
 I've hesitated on writing an actual blog post instead of [dropping small nuggets here and there][agentic]...mostly because I'm "new" at this (six months?), and also because the nature of interacting with LLMs and